zcash/halo2/book/src/design/keys.md

         - (N) Change address 1...
     - (H) Account 1...

-Shielded accounts do not require separating change addresses from normal addresses, due to addresses not being revealed in transactions.
-Similarly, there is also no need to generate a fresh spending key for every transaction, and in fact this causes a linear slow-down in wallet scanning.
-But for users that do want to generate multiple addresses per account, they can generate the following structure, which does not use non-hardened derivation:
+Shielded accounts do not require separating change addresses from normal addresses, because addresses are not revealed in transactions.
+Similarly, there is also no need to generate a fresh spending key for every transaction, and in fact this would cause a linear slow-down in wallet scanning.
+But for users who do want to generate multiple addresses per account, they can generate the following structure, which does not use non-hardened derivation:

 - (H) ZIP 32